Change Advanced settings in Safari on Mac

-To use your own CSS instead of webpage style sheets, click the pop-up menu, then choose Other.
+Use your own CSS instead of webpage style sheets.
+Click the pop-up menu, then choose Other.

 Use an encoding appropriate for the language of the webpages you view most often.
 This option is useful if webpages appear garbled.

-To change the encoding for a specific webpage, view the page in Safari, then choose View > Text Encoding.
+To change the encoding for a specific webpage, view the webpage in Safari, then choose View > Text Encoding.

 Adjust settings related to accessing the internet through a firewall.